 On May 4, the Governor initiated Phase 1 relaxing restrictions while Florida was still at high infection rates.
 That was followed by Phase 2 on June 6, which further removed restrictions.
 Following those actions, daily new cases were no longer trending downward, as shown in the previous graph.
 Instead, they started to exponentially trend upward, culminating with a peak in July.

 After reaching over 15,000 cases in July, the number of cases trended lower during August.
 This decline in cases was not indicative of a real decrease in infection rate.
 During this period, testing was down by 75%.
-Refer to the next graph, New Tests.
+Refer to the next graph, People Tested Daily.

 The Governor further removed restrictions on September 25, when he enacted Phase 3.
 Again that was immediately followed by another exponential increase in cases which continued through the end of the 2020.
 Experts correctly cautioned that we would experience a "peak on a peak" during the holiday season with families tending to gather more frequently.
 On December 31, 2020 an all-time peak of over 21,000 cases occurred.

 Despite 29% of the Florida population being fully vaccinated, case numbers appear to be plateauing at relatively high levels.

 To figure out whether changes in daily confirmed cases are due to changes in infections, or merely due to fluctuations in testing, we measure the daily infection rate.
 (Refer to the graph directly above.)
 The infection rate is also referred to as Positivity Rate.
 The Positivity rate is the percent of tests that come back positive.
 Because the Positivity rate is a percentage of tests, it is an accurate indicator of the level of infection that is independent of the number of tests conducted.

 The graph shows that the infection rate peaked at in mid-July, but then declined during August.
 Beginning in October infections increased and peaked at the end of 2020.